 - Attempts at cardiopulmonary resuscitation have failed

-- Treatment aimed at sustaining life has been withdrawn because it has been decided to be of no further benefit to the patient and not in his/her best interest to continue and/or is in respect of the patient’s wishes in an advanced directive
+- Treatment aimed at sustaining life has been withdrawn because it has been decided to be of no further benefit to the patient and not in his/her best interest to continue and/or is in respect of the patient's wishes in an advance decision.

-- Any spontaneous return of cardiac or respiratory activity during this period of observation should prompt a further five minutes observation from the next point of cardiorespiratory arrest
+- Any spontaneous return of cardiac or respiratory activity during this period of observation should prompt a further five minutes of observation from the next point of cardiorespiratory arrest.

 - After five minutes of continued cardiorespiratory arrest the absence of the pupillary responses to light, of the corneal reflexes, and of any motor response to supra-orbital pressure should be confirmed

 - The time of death is recorded as the time at which these criteria are fulfilled.

 Who can verify death?

 The British Medical Association (BMA) guidance is as follows:

 - Does not require a doctor to confirm death has occurred or that "life is extinct".

 - Does not require a doctor to view the body of a deceased person.

 - Does not require a doctor to report the fact that death has occurred.